Carl Zimmer

 Examples:

-• In one article, it was implied that women are at higher risk for autoimmune diseases without providing any supporting data.
+• The sentence ‗Women are much more likely than men to have their immune system turn against them’ is a lie of omission as it implies that women are at higher risk for autoimmune diseases without providing any supporting data.

-• There is an instance where the author provides misleading information about a study published on Thursday offering an explanation rooted in the X chromosome without providing enough information to support this claim.
+• The statement ‗A study published on Thursday offers an explanation rooted in the X chromosome.‗ is misleading because the article does not provide enough information to support this claim.

 Recent Articles